Lucia's Blog: 2016-02-14

 All Christians are involved in combat with a powerful and deceptive enemy, and we must be alert.
 The apostle Peter warns us about this big enemy in I Peter 5:8.
 Therefore, we must stand firm and not let him intimidate us.
 We must realize who our enemy is and learn his tactics of warfare.
 He is dangerous!
 We must acknowledge his power and devices.
 He is a crafty snake!

-Satan is the roaring lion encircling the flock to see if he can make the sheep stray away from the protection of the shepherd and the flock.
+Satan is the roaring lion encircling the flock to see if he can make the sheep stray away from the shepherd and the flock's protection.
 He is always prowling about, looking for an open door to attack us and discourage us.
 His goal is to devour or destroy us.
 Therefore, we must be watchful or vigilant and not be ignorant of his devices.

 Luci